paigemb/PaigesPages/README.md

     - Styled Components & Styled Components Babel plugin: CSS-in-JS library for easier UI styling.
 They are React components so can be passed as props!
      - prettier: to make it prettier<3
      -eslint: so I stop messing up hooks
+    - Database
+        - MongoDB Atlas as the database
+        - mongoose for connecting with Node.js, provides schema validation, manages relationships
+        - insomnia for testing queries

      ## Local Installation & Set Up
      1. Register a Google App in your dashboard and add `http://localhost:8888/callback` as a Redirect URI in the app settings